top of page

 Untitled design (17).png

 Tamara Pavich is a textile artist, writer, and instructor based in Council Bluffs, Iowa.
 With a PhD in English and years of experience teaching creative writing and rug hooking, she brings a unique blend of narrative thinking and artistic exploration to her work.
-Since 2008, Tamara has helped fiber artists across North America find their voice through rug hooking.
+Through articles in Rug Hooking Magazine, two published books, and themed workshops, Tamara has helped fiber artists around the country express themselves

 Meet Tamara Pavich – Fiber Artist, Writer, Teacher